-Selective Dorsal Rhizotomy (SDR) is a surgical procedure where nerve roots in the spinal cord are selectively disconnected to reduce spasticity in the leg muscles in children with Cerebral Palsy.
+Selective Dorsal Rhizotomy (SDR) is a surgical procedure during which nerve roots in the lower spinal cord are selectively disconnected to reduce spasticity (high muscle tone) in the leg muscles in children with Cerebral Palsy.
 This is a one-time procedure and when it is followed by comprehensive rehabilitation, it can result in a very good functional outcome.

-- You should consider the implications of long-term physiotherapy needs for your child following surgery and it's impact on family life.
+- You should consider the implications of long-term physiotherapy needs for your child following surgery and its impact on family life.
 Your child may need on-going intensive physiotherapy for one to two years following surgery for a very good functional outcome.

 - You'll take part in ongoing intensive physiotherapy, combining treatment blocks at the centre along with a home programme, to ensure a good functional outcome.